Avionics and Homemade RC Electronics

 - ex: can change modes and channel controls for each mode (like arm/disarm on switch instead of stick movement)

-- alter anything via BetaFlight-Config and it will remain as set by BetaFligh-Config until TxWizard is run again
+- alter anything via BetaFlight-Config and it will remain as set by BetaFlight-Config until TxWizard is run again

 - if you do have to re-run TxWizard, it will reset everything in BetaFlight to defaults, so you will have to redo all BetaFlight-Config changes

-Note that all mods to the OSD layout are done with the OSD menu.
+Note that all modifications to the OSD layout are done with the OSD menu.
 BetaFlight-Config does not affect the OSD, which is completely separate from any BetaFlight-OSD settings.

 To verify that the OSD ARM F1 will not be modifying anything after TxWizard is complete, I soldered onto the serial connection from the OSD ARM F1 to the FC ARM F1.
 I used RealTerm and monitored the UART Tx from the OSD ARM to the FC ARM to see the actual MultiWii Serial Protocol (MWSP) commands and requests sent to FC at boot.